Daniel J. Frey

 The times they are changing.

-In the past history 400 years ago, the fear that struck at the heart of the Aristocracy was Moveable type.
+In the past, 400 years ago, the fear that struck at the heart of the Aristocracy was movable type.

-Moveable type meant that anything which was said on any given day, on that same day, it could be printed and read by thousands.
+Moveable type meant that anything said on any given day could be printed and read by thousands on the same day.

-The King's in the past were not afraid of the public learning of their thievery in time for the public to do anything about it.
+The Kings in the past were not afraid of the public learning of their thievery in time for the public to take action.

 The Master's controlled the narrative about themselves masterfully.